RicardoGitHub2020/Simulador-en-python/objects.md

     }
     note for agenda "contains events ordered by time"

-    experiment --|> engine : has one
+    experiment --|> coordinator : has one
     experiment --|> graph: has one
     experiment --|> table : has one
     table --|> process : has
     process --|> algorithm : associated to
-    process --|> engine : schedules event in algorithm --|> process : associated to
+    process --|> coordinator : schedules event in algorithm --|> process : associated to
     algorithm --|> neighbourhood: has one
-    engine --|> agenda: has one
+    coordinator --|> agenda: has one
     graph --|> neighbourhood: has
     agenda --|> event: has